vchadha99/fandom/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-This is a Fandom project given by Upgrad.
+This is a Fandom project which was given by Upgrad.